Fair Commodity Taxation: Comparing Allocations

 \subsection{Which Threshold Mechanisms?}

 Theorem \ref{t: only thresholds} says that the fairness-efficiency frontier is exactly given by threshold mechanisms, but leaves open the question of which thresholds are exactly on the frontier.
 The goal of this section is to answer this question.
-For a sharp result characterizing the set of $F$-unimprovable information rents, we will need the following strengthening of Myersonian regularity.
+For a sharp result characterizing the set of $F$-unimprovable information rents, we will need the following regularity condition.